CJWorkbench/loadurl/README.md

 - Check this code out in a sibling directory to your checked-out Workbench code
 - Start Workbench with `bin/dev start`
-- In a separate tab in the Workbench directory, run `bin/dev develop-module upload`
+- In a separate tab in the Workbench directory, run `bin/dev develop-module loadurl`
 - Edit this code; the module will be reloaded in Workbench immediately